 Praise the Lord!

 Music exalts…it either exalts man or it exalts God.
-Look at the lyrics or title of a song and you might see beyond the rhythm and pleasant sound, you see it’s intent.
-It’s not uncommon to hear another top 40 hit on the radio that espouses the pain of heartbreak and the happiness of finding another lover.
+Look closely at the lyrics or title of a song and you might see the intent behind the rhythm and sound.
+It’s not uncommon to hear a top 40 hit on the radio that espouses the pain of heartbreak or the happiness of finding another lover.
 Country music has been notorious for its folk type approach to modern day people and all of the ill’s that go along with living.
 It’s even been said that if you were to play country music backwards you’d get your wife back, your dog would return home, your truck would still be working and so on.

-Classical music, composed by many genius’s show another aspect of music’s form and function but has been a bit of a misnomer when it comes to relating to God.
+Classical music reveals another aspect of music’s form and function but has been a bit of a misnomer when it comes to relating to God.
 Listen to it for a few hours and what effect does it have?
-Soothing in its complexity and nuance, it’s masterful art magnifies the composer and conductor while leaving its hearers forgetful of the chaos that surrounds them and although beautiful, the question is…is God in it?
+Soothing in its complexity and nuance, it’s masterful art magnifies the composer and conductor while leaving its hearers forgetful of the chaos that surrounds them, but is God in it?

 Do any of these forms of music conform to God’s purpose?

 To the world, the implication that music has a God given purpose, is to confront their idolatrous lack of perspective.
-I mentioned to a guy I once knew that God’s true intent for music was worship and he looked at me like I was crazy.
+I mentioned the topic of music to a guy I once knew, I said that God’s true intent for music was worship and he looked at me like I was crazy.

-Music has been made for joy, for happiness, for thankfulness, for sorrow, or for love.
-Music can be foreboding or can sing of hope, but in each circumstance the way the message is received is determined by the position of the heart.
+Music brings joy, happiness, and thanksgiving, or it can bring sorrow.
+Music can rejoice in love or exalt in hope, but in each circumstance the way the message is received is determined by the position of the heart.